Cengkaruk/qiscus-sdk-web/README.md

 #### View Mode

-If you want to display your chat as a full width (not as widget), you can set the mode to wide on init as a parameter, as figure below:
+If you want to display your chat as a full width (not as widget), you can set the mode to wide on init as a parameter, as illustrated in figure below:
 ```javascript
 QiscusSDK.core.init({
   AppId: 'YOUR-APP-ID',